Vaproh/nvim/readme.md

 Usage of some features in this Neovim config.

 - CodeRunner
-As the name suggests, it runs code in Neovim.
-Keybinds for this plugin are :-

 ```help
 `Space + r` - This keybind runs the code.